Blue Waters Graduate Fellowships

 Enter your name, current address, email, and office and cell telephone numbers.
 It is especially important to provide an email and phone number where you can easily be reached in case any questions about your application arise.
 The citizenship information is to confirm you are a U.S. Citizen or will be a permanent resident of the U.S. by the time of the application deadline.

 The demographic information is optional.
 Please note that none of the demographic information will be available to the reviewers of the fellowship applications but will help in the assessment of this program for continuing funding.

-In the table below that information, insert your expected coursework over the next year starting with the courses that are not yet on your transcript.
+Under "Course Plan for Next Year," insert your expected coursework over the next year starting with the courses that are not yet on your transcript.
 Indicate research or dissertation credit hours as relevant.

 Finally, enter information about your awards, teaching, or service activities.
 You may include experience as a teaching assistant or instructor, service to the university and profession, and honors and awards you have received to date.

 For your three to four reference letters, you must provide name, institution, and email contact information for each of your references.
 They will each receive an email from the fellowship office that provides background information on the fellowship and requests that s/he submit a reference letter on your behalf.

 You will then be given a chance to review your application before submitting it.